alvaradoo/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - High Performance Computing
-  - Massive Scale Data Analysis
+  - Massive Scale Data Analytics
+  - Graph Analytics

 # Education to show in About widget
 education: